 - To detect machine errors during normal instruction execution, using the machine-check exception (#MC). - To periodically check and log machine errors.

 To use the machine-check exception, the operating system or executive software must provide a machine-check exception handler.
-This handler can be designed specifically for Pentium 4 and Intel Xeon processors or for P6 family processors.
-It can also be a portable handler that handles processor machine-check errors from several generations of IA-32 processors.
+This handler may need to be designed specifically for each family of processors.